What is Process Art and why is it important?

 - Because the goal of process art is to explore and discover, rather than achieve perfection, adults are also emotionally free to support whatever the child dreams up as an ideal solution or end result.
 No fighting, tears, or half-completed projects.

-Is this the best approach for preschool art?
+Why this is the best approach for preschool art

 After reading up on all these amazing benefits are you still wondering if process art is the best way to teach art to toddlers, preschoolers, and kids?